 “We never left the Mediterranean intending to sail around the world.
 It’s something that just evolved along the way.
 From Cyprus we had two choices… either northeast to Syria or south to Egypt but the winds that day favoured sailing south.
 Once through the Suez Canal and into the Red Sea the adventure just opened up; we continued southwards from Egypt to Sudan and to Eritrea, stayed a while in those fascinating countries and then got blown further south to Yemen by a bad storm.
-Our enforced six month stopover there in Aden making sail repairs, finally turned both of us into intrepid adventurers as well as seasoned sailors… so we decided to continue around-the-world onboard our sometimes temperamental sailing boat Sänna just to see what would happen…” Dave
+Our enforced six month stopover there in Aden making sail repairs, finally turned both of us into intrepid adventurers as well as seasoned sailors… so we decided to continue eastwards across the India Ocean onboard our sometimes temperamental sailing boat Sänna, just to see what would happen…” Dave

 Never Turn Back

 Our unplanned circumnavigation eastwards has been exceptionally rewarding, an extreme test of both our personal strength and character.
 Sometimes, it’s been far from easy whilst other times it has been an indescribable adventure.
 We’ve experiencing things we shall never forget, memories that will forever be precious in our minds.
 We have weathered ferocious storms in the Red Sea, in the Indian Ocean and the north Pacific, we lived amongst the pirates in Aden and were held captive at gunpoint by the Yemen army.
 We found the floating body of a Chinese fisherman in the sea five hundred miles from land between Australia and New Zealand and have been attacked by grizzly bears in Alaska.
 There are too many treasured memories to describe in such short paragraphs.